impostorsguides/impostorsguides.github.io/start-here.md

 ## OK, but why blog about it?

-### To “Learn By Teaching”
+### To "Learn By Teaching"

 A great way to learn is to teach what you know.
 It's the Feynman Technique.
 If I find myself unable to communicate my understanding of something, it means I don't understand it well enough.
 When that happens, I'll know where to refocus my efforts.

 ### To Keep Myself Consistent

 By writing everyday, I'll be able to document the progress I'm making.
-It's the “don't break the chain” productivity trick- small efforts multiplied over time will result in huge leaps in knowledge.
+It's the "don't break the chain" productivity trick- small efforts multiplied over time will result in huge leaps in knowledge.

 ### To Get Feedback